Lokf-Erik/xp_welly_llm_atc/README.md

   British neutral reads closest to ICAO broadcast cadence).
 Separate Keychain entry so the OpenAI and Mistral keys coexist; switching modes never requires re-pasting.
-- **ATC State Machine** — VFR phraseology for towered and non-towered airports
+- **ATC State Machine** — IFR and VFR phraseology for towered, tower-only, AFIS and non-towered airports
 - **Flight Phase Detection** — context-aware guards prevent unrealistic ATC interactions based on aircraft state (parked, taxi, airborne, etc.)
+### Shared with / inherited from the VFR plugin

+These come from the upstream VFR plugin and are maintained there.
+ATIS and the phraseology hints serve the IFR flow too (the clearance request challenges the ATIS letter); traffic, pattern sequencing and the cross-country flow are VFR-only.

 - **Live Traffic Awareness (v2.1) + Landing Sequencing (v2.2)** —
   provider-agnostic `sim/cockpit2/tcas/targets/...` reader feeding a 2 Hz `TrafficContext` snapshot.
 EU-phraseology en-route advisories